Markov chain: Index of primitivity

+Measure-preserving dynamical system

+If a Markov chain has a stationary distribution, then it can be converted to a measure-preserving dynamical system: Let the probability space be $\Omega = \Sigma^\N$, where $\Sigma$ is the set of all states for the Markov chain.
+Let the sigma-algebra on the probability space be generated by the cylinder sets.
+Let the probability measure be generated by the stationary distribution, and the Markov chain transition.
+Let $T: \Omega \to \Omega$ be the shift operator: $T(X_0, X_1, \dots) = (X_1, \dots)$.
+Similarly we can construct such a dynamical system with $\Omega = \Sigma^\Z$ instead.

+Since irreducible Markov chains with finite state spaces have a unique stationary distribution, the above construction is unambiguous for irreducible Markov chains.

+In ergodic theory, a measure-preserving dynamical system is called ergodic if any measurable subset $S$ such that $T^{-1}(S) = S$ implies $S = \emptyset$ or $\Omega$ (up to a null set).

+The terminology is inconsistent.
+Given a Markov chain with a stationary distribution that is strictly positive on all states, the Markov chain is irreducible if its corresponding measure-preserving dynamical system is ergodic.

 Markovian representations

 In some cases, apparently non-Markovian processes may still have Markovian representations, constructed by expanding the concept of the "current" and "future" states.
 For example, let X be a non-Markovian process.
 Then define a process Y, such that each state of Y represents a time-interval of states of X. Mathematically, this takes the form:

 If Y has the Markov property, then it is a Markovian representation of X.

 An example of a non-Markovian process with a Markovian representation is an autoregressive time series of order greater than one.

 Hitting times

-The hitting time is the time, starting in a given set of states until the chain arrives in a given state or set of states.
+The hitting time is the time, starting in a given set of states, until the chain arrives in a given state or set of states.
 The distribution of such a time period has a phase type distribution.
 The simplest such distribution is that of a single exponentially distributed transition.